09 July 2016

 The rest of the story is about Gabe and Karen coming to terms with this shock, and re-evaluating their own relationship.
 We hear Tom’s side of the story, and then there’s a lengthy flashback to the time when Gabe and Karen were newly married, and looking forward to their two close friends getting to know each other….

 The first half hour or so was really quite depressing, full of angst, and not at all the kind of light-hearted story I was expecting.
 Perhaps I should have read the blurb on the back rather than merely the length.
-But as it progresses, I found myself caught up in the lives of these two couples.
-There’s not a great deal of plot; it’s an exploration of character and relationships, and I found it to be realistic, on the whole; neither couple is shown as ideal, and even the best of marriages is shown to have tensions, misunderstandings and some anger.
+But as it progressed, I found myself caught up in the lives of these two couples.
+There’s not a great deal of plot; it’s an exploration of character and relationships.
+I found it to be realistic, on the whole.
+Neither couple is portrayed as ideal, and even the best of marriages is shown to have tensions, misunderstandings and some anger.

-While Karen’s strongly Southern accent is a little difficult to understand at times, she gives a great performance, and the chemistry between her and Gabe works extremely well.
+While Karen’s strongly Southern accent is a little difficult to understand at times, she gives a great performance.
+The chemistry between her and Gabe works extremely well.
 Tom, too, is mostly convincing, but we found Beth a little fake at times.
 As a young bohemian artist she is believable; towards the end, having lunch with Karen, she is also authentic.
 But we couldn’t quite believe in her grief-stricken and angry phase, which is the main part of the movie.

 The children have occasional bit parts which are realistic, and they all did well in a film which, presumably, they weren’t able to see in its entirety as it’s not intended for children.
 I didn’t find any of it humorous, though there were odd mildly amusing moments, mostly connected with the children.